adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 4. submitting a form; and then
 5. verifying some criteria.

-non-semantic classes don't allow us to target specific elements.
+Non-semantic classes don't allow us to target specific elements.
 Adding hooks just for tests seems foolhardy.

 ## 7. Because they provide hooks for Javascript